-On 16–17 May 2022, SIPRI actively participated in an ad hoc seminar on ‘War in Ukraine: The Impact on the International Security Architecture—Non-proliferation, Disarmament, Arms Control, Export Controls’.
-The seminar was held in Brussels in a hybrid format and was organized by the Foundation for Strategic Research (FRS) on behalf of the European Union Non-Proliferation and Disarmament Consortium (EUNPDC).
+On 16–17 May 2022 SIPRI actively participated in an ad hoc seminar on ‘War in Ukraine: The Impact on the International Security Architecture—Non-proliferation, Disarmament, Arms Control, Export Controls’.
+The seminar was held in Brussels in a hybrid format and was organized by the Foundation for Strategic Research (FRS) on behalf of the EU Non-Proliferation and Disarmament Consortium (EUNPDC).

-The aim of the seminar was to bring together European experts, EU officials and representatives of EU member states to share initial reflections on the impact of the war in Ukraine on European security, specifically in relation to non-proliferation, disarmament and arms control.
-Giovanna Maletta, Researcher in SIPRI’s Dual-use and Arms Trade Control Programme, was a speaker on a panel on ‘The EU, Export Controls and Sanctions’.
+The aim of the seminar was to bring together European experts, European Union (EU) officials and representatives of EU member states to share initial reflections on the impact of the war in Ukraine on European security, specifically in relation to non-proliferation, disarmament and arms control.
+Giovanna Maletta, Researcher in the SIPRI Dual-use and Arms Trade Control Programme, was a speaker on a panel on ‘The EU, Export Controls and Sanctions’.
 Dr Sibylle Bauer, Chair of the Consortium and Director of Studies for Armament and Disarmament at SIPRI, moderated a session on ‘European and International Security Architecture: First Reflections’.

 About the EU Non-Proliferation and Disarmament Consortium